Slow Cooker Beef and Barley Soup

 Do you love freezer meals as much as I do?
 Check out all of my freezer-friendly meals which each include a printable label to attach to the meal.

-a ladle of beef and barley soup
+overhead image of a ladle of beef and barley soup

 Why Make Beef and Barley Soup In the Slow Cooker

 Beef and Barley Soup uses beef stew meat which is lean and prone to drying out as it cooks.
 The solution?
-Simmering the beef over very low heat.
+Simmer the beef over very low heat.
 The slow cooker does all the work for you and prevents the soup from boiling (which can make the beef tough).

-beef and barley soup in the slow cooker
+overhead image of beef and barley soup in the slow cooker

 Ingredients for Beef and Barley Soup